WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-refund-payments-in-paymattic.md

 # How to Refund Payments in Paymattic

-Paymattic provides integrated refund management directly from your WordPress dashboard.
-This guide explains the available refund methods and how to use them.
+Paymattic offers a simple and integrated way to handle customer refunds directly from your WordPress dashboard.
+This guide will walk you through the process step-by-step, using screenshots from the plugin interface.

 ## Refund Methods

 Paymattic offers two ways to process refunds:

-1. **Change Payment Status**: Quick method for full refunds
+1. **Change Payment Status (For Full Refunds):** This is the quickest way to process a full refund for a one-time or recurring payment.
+Also, for changing your payment status.
-2. **Process Refund Button**: Advanced method for partial or subscription refunds
+2. **Process Refund Button (For Partial or Subscription Refunds):** This method provides more flexibility, allowing you to issue partial refunds or handle refunds for subscription-based payments.

 ![Refund options](/images/manage-form-entries/how-to-refund-payments-in-paymattic/Two-refund-options-in-payment-2-scaled.webp)